Cedric0303/to-do-app/README.md

 # lendela-assessment
-Technical Assessment for Lendela, involving creating a To-Do list web application
+Technical assessment for Lendela, involving creating a to-do list web application

 ## Assumptions
 - Not using branches
-  - Since no merging of work from other people, Only working alone on this assessment
+  - Since no merging of work from other people, only working alone on this assessment
 - Only using comments if needed to explain something
   - Some code are just boilerplate code or self-explanatory (through function/variable names)
 - Using this assessment to learn about VueJS framework
-  - hopefully its not too jank
+  - Hopefully its not too jank

 ## Rough Log
 This serves as a rough log of when and what I'm thinking/working on for this assessment.